jbeuckm/TitaniumDrupalAdapter/README.md

 ### Make Requests

 The workhorse function of the interface is `makeAuthenticatedRequest(config, success, failure)`.
 There are a few helper functions included for posting/getting nodes, getting views, uploading files, etc. But they typically all construct a call to `makeAuthenticatedRequest`.
+That function should allow most things that people want to do with Drupal in a mobile environment.

 # Jasmine